JuniorJairo/dwm/README.md

 dwm - dynamic window manager
 ============================
 dwm is an extremely fast, small, and dynamic window manager for X. This is my custom version modified to my taste.
-I'll make it publicly available in case someone wants to use dwm but don't want to waste too many time customizing it, this person is me in the future hehe.
+I'll make it publicly available in case someone wants to use dwm but don't want to waste too much time customizing it, this person is me in the future hehe.

 ![Alt text](https://i.imgur.com/k08lWoe.png "Dwm screenshot")